Tomnowell/tomnowell.github.io/assets/Articles/cybersec/TryHackMe/AdvancedSplunk/FixIt.md

 - Date
 - Time
 - Year

+Note: In the task materials only 5 fields are suggested and I couldn't get my regex for all the fields I just mentioned working.
+I will leave it here because I'd love feedback if someone knows why it didn't work.
+The first 5 fields worked fine and then I was getting $5, $6 output in Splunk for the latter fields.

 I put the whole thing into regex101 and got to work designing a regex to separate out each value.
 I started with the Username mostly borrowed from the exercise in the previous room.